 There are a variety of conditioners on the market.
 When choosing the right conditioner you need to consider one with the following ingredients:

-- Hydrolysed proteins penetrate hair and make it strong and shiny.
+- Hydrolysed proteins penetrate the hair and make it strong and shiny.

-- Silk proteins as they assist in softening the hair.
+- Silk proteins, as it assists in softening the hair.

 Attend to the Split Ends